Maheshwari Sutrani

 Māheśvarī-Sūtrāṇi

-The Māheśvarī-Sūtrāṇi also commonly known as the Maheshwara Sutras or Shiva Sutras or Maheshwari Sutras are fourteen sounds which contain all the letters of the Sanskrit alphabet.
+The Māheśvarī-Sūtrāṇi also commonly known as the Maheshwara Sutras or Shiva Sutras or Maheshwari Sutras are 14 Sutras which contain all the letters of the Sanskrit alphabet.

-Lord Shiva, when he performed the cosmic dance called Tandav Nritya for the sages, fourteen sounds (Maheshwari Sutras) were heard from his Damaru (musical instrument), which came to be known as the Śivasūtrajālam.
+Lord Shiva, when he performed the cosmic dance called Tandav Nritya for the sages, fourteen Sutras (Maheshwari Sutras) were heard from his Damaru (musical instrument), which came to be known as the Śivasūtrajālam.

-Maheshwara Sutras (Māheśvarī-Sūtrāṇi), also known as the Shiva Sutras are considered to be the foundation of Sanskrit.
-Sanskrit Varnamala has been created from the Maheshwari Sutras.
+Maheshwara Sutras (Māheśvarī-Sūtrāṇi), also known as the Shiva Sutras, are considered to be the foundation of Sanskrit.
+The Sanskrit Varnamala, or the Sanskrit Alphabet has been created from the Maheshwari Sutras.

 The above content is derived from the following verse:

 अष्टाध्यायी (aṣṭādhyāyī) is considered to be one of the best works of sage Pāṇini.
-It is one of the oldest Sanskrit grammar text which has survived till date in its totality, which is – complete and not diluted.
+It is the most authoritative Sanskrit grammar text which has survived till date in its totality, which is – complete and not diluted.

 The word Aṣṭādhyāyī means eight chapters, which is a combination of the two words ‘अष्ट’ meaning ‘eight’ and ‘अध्यायः’ meaning chapter.
 The eight chapters are further divided into four sections each called the padas.
 These eight chapters have a total of 3,959 sutras.